-Kent County Council (KCC) is the client for GRIP 1 to 3a (phase 2: planning & design) and as such entered a Basic Services Agreement (BSA) between KCC and Network Rail Infrastructure Ltd. This phase of the project can only be delivered by Network Rail, so KCC has agreed internally a 'Single Source Justification' to procure phase 2 of the project from Network Rail through the BSA.
+Kent County Council (KCC) is the client for the project.
+The first phase was GRIP 1-3a (planning & design) and as such KCC entered a Basic Services Agreement (BSA) between KCC and Network Rail Infrastructure Ltd. This phase of the project could only be delivered by Network Rail, and so KCC agreed internally a 'Single Source Justification' to procure this phase of the project from Network Rail through the BSA.

-The BSA protects KCC, limiting the Council's legal and financial obligation to £213,000 for phase 2 of the project.
-In practice, the partnership funding from all sources for phase 2 is capped at £120,000.
-The balance of the costs of phase 2 will be met by the Network Rail Development Fund at £580,000.
-There is no liability on the part of KCC for any other revenue costs associated with the project.
+The BSA protected KCC, limiting the Council's legal and financial obligation to £213,000 for this phase of the project.
+In practice, the partnership funding from all sources for GRIP stages 1 to 3a was capped at £120,000.
+The balance of the costs of GRIP 1-3a was met by the Network Rail Development Fund at £580,000, and there was no liability on the part of KCC for any other costs associated with the project.

-The procurement by KCC of this phase commenced in July 2015 and is now due to be completed by September 2016, and was approved by Network Rail's South-East Route Investment Panel in January 2016.
+The procurement by KCC of this phase commenced in July 2015 and was completed by September 2016, with Network Rail funding having been approved by Network Rail's South-East Route Investment Panel in January 2016.
+To deliver this feasibility stage and bring in the required expertise for the KVB solution, Network Rail contracted Systra to support their in-house teams.